 a problem like damp comes up in your survey.
 You might want an expert to inspect it and write a report

 you want to reduce your offer, as the seller may dig in their heels

 there's a big chain.
 This could mean conveyancing takes much longer than 12 weeks

 the chain breaks as someone pulls out of their sale or purchase.
 They'd then need to find a new buyer, who might also be in a chain, or a new property.

 If the process takes over 6 months, you may want to do your local authority searches again.

 How much does conveyancing cost?

-Conveyancing costs can vary widely as solicitors set their own fees.
+Conveyancing costs can vary because:

 The most common reason was that the buyer changed their mind.

 The second most common reason was that the buyer had trouble getting a mortgage.